-- Level 1: Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that Feeding America has the ability to access at the measurement date.
-Level 1 assets include money market funds, government and agency securities and mutual funds, domestic and international equity mutual funds and corporate bonds and fixed-income mutual funds that consist primarily of U.S. Treasury obligations at June 30, 2023 or 2022. - Level 2: Inputs are observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-Level 2 assets include a limited partnership fund at June 30, 2022. - Level 3: Inputs are unobservable inputs for the asset or liability.
-There were no Level 3 investments at June 30, 2023 or 2022.
+Level 2: Inputs are observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+There were no Level 2 investments at June 30, 2024 or 2023.

+Level 3: Inputs are unobservable inputs for the asset or liability.
+There were no Level 3 investments at June 30, 2024 or 2023.